 All dogs, cats and breeders must be registered in Dogs and Cats Online.
 If you wish to breed and sell animals, you must register yourself as a breeder on Dogs and Cats Online.

-Any advertisement selling a dog or cat must include the following information (download and follow the advertising example below).
+Any advertisement selling a dog or cat must include the following information.

 Breeders must have puppies/kittens microchipped before sale.
 Microchip numbers entered in Dogs and Cats Online must be transferred to the new owner

 Any person who sells a dog or cat must provide the following information to purchasers in writing.
 Use this sale certificate template for this purpose.